 Another of Dr. Schott’s areas of interest is animal rescue and animal welfare advocacy.
 She is active as a volunteer for Australian Shepherd Rescue, and spent 10 days in New Orleans after Hurricane Katrina and also Houston, Texas after Hurricane Harvey treating animals rescued from the floods.
 She serves as a veterinary consultant for NJCAPSA, a non-profit group helping to raise awareness of problems associated with retail sales of puppies and volunteers her time with Father John’s Animal House in Lafayette, NJ and Cold Nose Warm Hearts.

 Dr. Schott lives with five rescued dogs, four cats, a ferret, goats, etc., as well as her own two human children.

-Dr. Courtney Scairpon, VMD
+Dr. Courtney Scairpon, DVM

 After 4 years of being abroad, she has returned home to her family roots.
 As early as she can recall, Dr. Scairpon always wanted to be a veterinarian.
-She enjoys spending time with her two English Springer Spaniels, three cats, an orange winged amazon.
+She enjoys spending time with her two English Springer Spaniels, three cats, and an orange winged amazon.
 Her hobbies include photography, traveling, and reading a good book.

 Dr. Lori Walker, DVM

 Dr. Lori Walker grew up in Sparta, NJ and received her B.Sc. at Rutgers University and went to veterinary school at University of California at Davis School of Veterinary Medicine.
 After graduation in 1991, she returned home with her husband and two children to practice in New Jersey.
 Besides practicing veterinary medicine, she breeds and shows alpacas and Rhodesian Ridgeback dogs.
 She has over 28 years of experience in veterinary medicine.